 10. Stock Options

 Stock options give you the right to buy or sell a stock at a set price within a specific time.
 However, it can be incredibly risky.
 As with most high-risk types of investments, there is potential for high returns.
 Unfortunately, there is also the potential for great loss, especially if you don't know what you're doing.
-Knowing your risk tolerance and having alternative investments can save you from this.

 Put Options

+With a PUT option, you're agreeing to SELL a stock when it gets to a certain price at a specific time.
 PUT options can be thought of like insurance policies.
 You get them at a set price.
-Then, for a certain period of time, you can sell the stock at a guaranteed price.
-This is regardless of the stock's price on the market.
-Investors generally buy PUTS when they are concerned that the market will fall.
+Then, for a certain period of time, you can sell the stock at a guaranteed price regardless of what the market is doing.
+Investors generally buy PUTs when they are concerned that the market will fall.

 Call Options

 CALL options have a market price, referred to as a premium.
 You pay the premium of the call option to secure the contract to buy the underlying stock.
+Used correctly on companies you already own and understand, CALL options can be a way to generate cash flow and reduce your cost basis.
+But that level of application requires experience with the underlying business first.

 Retirement Plans